-A savings account gives you somewhere to keep the money you want to save.
+A savings account gives you somewhere to keep the money you want to save – reducing the temptation to spend it.
 It can help remove the temptation to spend if your savings are kept separate from your spending money.
 You can also earn interest on money in your savings account, which can help it to grow.

 Once you’ve opened an account, you may be able to add to it on a regular basis.
-Some accounts have terms which mean you can only make a certain amount of contributions a month, while others will let you add to your savings as much as you want.
-It’s worth finding this out before you open a savings account so you can find the type of account that will best suit you.
+Some accounts have terms, which mean you can only contribute a certain amount each month, while others let you add to your savings as much as you want.
+It’s worth finding this out, before you open a savings account, so you can find the type of account that will best suit you.

 Some savings accounts also have terms and conditions for withdrawing money.
 Make sure you understand these when using your account.